Quasinormal modes in charged fluids at complex momentum: Introduction

 In addition to the radius of convergence, we will explore pole-skipping for charged black branes.
 This phenomenon was first seen in \cite{Grozdanov:2017ajz}, where it was shown that when the hydrodynamic sound mode is driven to instability by a choice of a specific value of imaginary momentum $q=i q_*$, then the retarded two-point function exhibits an exponential growth related to chaos; the frequency and momentum are given by the holographic Lyapunov exponent and the butterfly velocity.
 At this special point, the residue of the retarded two-point function of the energy correlator vanishes and thus, this is a collision of a ``zero'' and a ``pole'' of the associated correlator.
 As such, at the pole skipping point the correlator is infinitely multivalued, depending on the way it is approached.
 It was later realised that pole skipping can be directly associated with absence of a unique ingoing solution close to the black brane horizon \cite{Blake:2018leo}.
 To-date this phenomenon is known to be more generic, in the sense that it manifests itself in all hydrodynamic and non-hydrodynamic channels \cite{Grozdanov:2019uhi,Blake:2019otz}, and depending on whether it appears in the upper or lower frequency plane it might or might not be related to a chaotic behaviour.
 Holographically, it has been studied mainly for the Schwarzschild black hole \cite{Grozdanov:2017ajz,Blake:2019otz} as well as for a neutral black hole that explicitly breaks translation invariance \cite{Blake:2018leo}.
-The fermionic case was considered in\cite{Ceplak:2019ymw}.
+The fermionic case was considered in \cite{Ceplak:2019ymw}.
 From the field theory perspective, this phenomenon was investigated in \cite{Blake:2017ris} for effective field theories and in \cite{Haehl:2018izb} for conformal field theories with large central charge.
-As we will see in section \ref{sec:poleSkip}, pole-skipping persists in the presence of a chemical potential in all channels.
+Furthermore \cite{Das:2019tga} studied pole skipping for 2 dimensional CFT correlators of conserved currents and also a correlator in a BCFT.
+As we will see in section \ref{sec:poleSkip}, pole-skipping persists in holographic theories in the presence of a chemical potential in all channels.

 A natural question to ask is if there is any relation between $q_*$ and $q_c$.
 This was investigated in \cite{Grozdanov:2019uhi} for the Schwarzschild BH, where $q_*<q_c$ in all channels, as well as for black holes that explicitly break translation invariance where $q_*>q_c$.
 This led \cite{Grozdanov:2019uhi} to conclude that the two scales are in general unrelated, and in fact, the results we obtain here support this idea.